Mesoamerican ballcourt

 A Mesoamerican ballcourt (tlachtli) is a large masonry structure of a type used in Mesoamerica for more than 2,700 years to play the Mesoamerican ballgame, particularly the hip-ball version of the ballgame.
-More than 1,300 ballcourts have been identified, 60% in the last 20 years alone.
+More than 2,300 probable ballcourts have been identified in the region..
 Although there is a tremendous variation in size, in general all ballcourts are the same shape: a long narrow alley flanked by two walls with horizontal, vertical, and sloping faces.
 Although the alleys in early ballcourts were open-ended, later ballcourts had enclosed end-zones, giving the structure an -shape when viewed from above.
-These structures are not ballcourts, they are communication structures which allow for sound to travel different distances based on the wall geometry and location of other communication strcutures.

 Ballcourts were also used for functions other than, or in addition to, ballgames.
 Ceramics from western Mexico show ballcourts being used for other sporting endeavours, including what appears to be a wrestling match.
 It is also known from archaeological excavations that ballcourts were the sites of sumptuous feasts, although whether these were conducted in the context of the ballgame or as another event entirely is not as yet known.
 The siting of the most prominent ballcourts within the sacred precincts of cities and towns, as well as the votive deposits found buried there, demonstrates that the ballcourts were places of spectacle and ritual.